MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Get-MgIdentityGovernanceLifecycleWorkflowDeletedItemWorkflowLastModifiedBy.md

 # Get-MgIdentityGovernanceLifecycleWorkflowDeletedItemWorkflowLastModifiedBy

 ## SYNOPSIS
-The unique identifier of the AAD identity that last modified the workflow.
+The unique identifier of the Azure Active Directory identity that last modified the workflow.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaIdentityGovernanceLifecycleWorkflowDeletedItemWorkflowLastModifiedBy](/powershell/module/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaIdentityGovernanceLifecycleWorkflowDeletedItemWorkflowLastModifiedBy?view=graph-powershell-beta)

 ## SYNTAX